 Through the continued adoption and application of ‘best practice’ principles as they apply to the scope of the AWRI’s management and administration activities, essential support services will be efficiently and effectively delivered on an ongoing basis.
 These encompass leadership and administration, business development, contract management, finance and accounting, human resources, information technology, operations management and risk management (including work health and safety).

 Core activities included financial management; budgeting; and reporting to the AWRI’s management and Board, funding organisations (particularly Wine Australia) and various arms of government.
-Back office support was also provided to entities such as the Australian Wine Industry Technical Conference, Interwinery Analysis Group and the Wine Innovation Cluster.
-Other notable activities included managing the impacts of COVID-19 on the AWRI’s asset base, cashflow and liquidity; assisting in the negotiation of favourable terms on a comprehensive suite of capital investments; and ensuring compliance with a raft of newly effective accounting standards relating to revenue, investments and leases.
+Administrative support was also provided to entities such as the Australian Wine Industry Technical Conference, Interwinery Analysis Group and the Wine Innovation Cluster.
+Other notable activities included managing the ongoing impacts of COVID-19 on the AWRI’s asset base, cashflow and liquidity; assisting in the formalisation of leasing and collaboration agreements; financial modelling and business case development in support of a range of strategic and capital investment initiatives; and ensuring ongoing compliance with various evolving accounting standards.

-This capability maintains responsibility for a broad range of functions including recruitment, employment contract management, visas, payroll and compliance activities.
-In 2019/2020 the AWRI’s ability to attract and retain world-class talent was enhanced through establishing the business case for, and then implementing, the migration of a majority of employees from fixed-term to permanent contracts of employment.
-This process included a comprehensive update to standard employment contract templates, assisted by external counsel.
-AWRI employees undertook a range of professional development activities during the year, a number of which were funded through many AWRI directors nominating for their directorship fees to be made available for such purposes, for which their support is gratefully acknowledged.
+The AWRI’s human resources capability maintains responsibility for a broad range of functions including recruitment, employment contract management, visas, payroll and compliance activities.
+In 2020/2021 the AWRI continued the migration of many employees from fixed-term to permanent contracts of employment, supporting its ability to attract and retain world-class talent.
+An internal Leadership Development Program was launched, aiming to provide high-performing staff who exhibit leadership potential with practical experience, formal training and other opportunities for personal and professional growth.
+The initial cohort of this program, as well as other employees, undertook a range of professional development activities during the year, a number of which were funded through many AWRI Directors nominating for their directorship fees to be made available for such purposes, for which their support is gratefully acknowledged.
 The annual staff survey once again highlighted the AWRI’s positive working environment, with 95% of respondents confirming that ‘all things considered, the AWRI is a great place to work’.
-Themes which consistently contribute to this outcome include the diversity of work, the collaborative, productive and passionate workplace culture, close engagement with industry, as well as the AWRI’s location and comprehensive modern facilities.
+Themes which consistently contribute to this outcome include the diversity of work; the collaborative, productive and passionate workplace culture; close engagement with industry; and the AWRI’s well equipped and modern facilities.

 Corporate governance and legal support